induna-crewneck/argon1-dietpi/README.md

    ```
    nano /usr/bin/argononed.py
    ```
-   In this file you can either copy the code below or manually enter it:
+   In this file you can copy the code below but in this instance I really suggest you manually type it to fill that void in your heart:
 ```
 #!/usr/bin/python
 import smbus